|What is this?|

 - Equipment (Plastic boots, crampons, ice axe, harness, Carabines, gloves, gaiters, helmet lamp, fleece pants, basic sleeping bag, basic snow-proof trousers and jacket)

-- Single supplement ($35 backpacker, $85 regular, Cotopaxi refuge on final night is dorm accommodation for all).
+- Single supplement ($50 Regular, $115 Comfortable, Cotopaxi refuge on final night is dorm accommodation for all).
 Supplement applies for a single room for somebody travelling within a group, NOT for 1 person travelling alone (please request a special rate if you are travelling alone).

 - All climbing equipment not listed above